simingf/windows-setup/README.md

--go to 'about:config' and set 'toolkit.legacyUserProfileCustomizations.stylesheets' to 'true' -go to 'about:support' and click on 'Open Folder' in the 'Profile Folder' row -copy the 'chrome' folder from the 'Firefox Theme' folder into the opened directory -or search for a new theme in firefox css reddit
+-go to 'about:config' and set 'toolkit.legacyUserProfileCustomizations.stylesheets' to 'true' -go to 'about:support' and click on 'Open Folder' in the 'Profile Folder' row -copy the 'chrome' folder from the 'Firefox Theme' folder into the opened directory -or search for a new theme in firefox css reddit / other sites

 # Git Bash Setup: